Irish National Association of Australasia: Reform and expansion

 The INA continued on, surviving the changes as it had for 60 years.
 Nevertheless, action grew from conflict, and in the late 1970s a Reform Committee emerged from the young, more recent Irish immigrants, bringing new ideas.

-In 1979 the St Patrick's Day Parade was revived, and another new era began.
+In 1979, the St Patrick's Day Parade was revived, and another new era began.
 Soon the Parade festivities expanded to Irish Week with parliamentary and media patronage, and the INA reached out to other Irish organisations and to the Irish Australian community for support and organisational assistance.

 In the 1980s, the ground floor was leased and became a cinema for a time.
-By the end of the 1990s the INA took back control of the ground floor and renovated it, extending The Gaelic Club to two floors.
-Eventually, though, the ground floor was sold to become a separate venue, while the Gaelic Club continues on the first floor, holding céilís, concerts, meetings and other events for the Irish community.
+By the end of the 1990s, the INA took back control of the ground floor and renovated it, extending the Gaelic Club to two floors.
+Eventually, the ground floor was sold to become a separate venue, and the Gaelic Club continued on the first floor, holding céilís, concerts, meetings and other events for the Irish community.
+During the 2020 COVID-19 pandemic, the ground and first floors were redeveloped into an Irish-themed pub called Molly Malone's, with the INA retaining use of the second floor.

-The Irish National Association Today
+Today

 As it heads towards its centenary, the Irish National Association of Australasia still continues to work for the Irish community, holding Irish music concerts and regular dances, sponsoring dancing classes, and Irish language classes.
 The Association also maintains the Albert Dryer Memorial Library, containing many rare antiquarian volumes collected and donated over the decades, including a copy of the Book of Kells donated by Éamon de Valera himself.
 Although the St Patrick's Day Parade, the Australian Irish Welfare Bureau and Irish Language School, Sydney are now independent organisations, they still maintain strong links to the INA.

 The INA continues to grow and develop in the new century, expanding its dance and music evenings and establishing a School of Irish Music in 2009.
 While its political activism has declined since the Independence of Ireland has become assured, the INA still commemorates the Easter Rising every Easter Sunday at the Irish 1798 Rebellion Memorial in Waverley Cemetery, over the grave of Michael Dwyer.